Different Heat Reduction Coating Compounds Compared

 Since none of this type of information could be found in any research books, J.E. began to develop and set up Trial and Error procedures to test ceramic compounds in a base coating.
 The initial thought was that this would take 6 months and the compounds could be found to perform as planned and the coating completed.
 In the first 6 months, the initial sources were found.
 The first year, more sources were found.
 In the fourth year, it was finally decided what to look for in density, crystalline structure and material compound.

 It became clear early on that a single compound cannot provide the performance characteristics alone to address all three heat nanowaves and provide long term performance.
 Without this study (whether published or not) established the type of kind of compounds that when combined, will perform as needed.
 These combinations have been used in Super Therm® on a study for over 32 years showing performance.
-This is the dynamic of a true solar thermal heat block coating.
+This is the dynamic of a true solar thermal heat insulation coating.

 Rethinking ceramic coatings

-Finding the right compounds that will continue to block heat when formulated into a coating is the result of 30+ years of R&D to find individual compounds combined together to form a matrix to block radiation waves and detune signals to achieve reduction in “initial heat loads”.
+Finding the right compounds that will continue to insulate heat when formulated into a coating is the result of 30+ years of R&D to find individual compounds combined together to form a matrix to block radiation waves and detune signals to achieve reduction in “initial heat loads”.

 30 years of ceramic coating success